M7OCM/890/README.md

 To add/remove current channel to/from current scanlist, use the Toggle SList shortcut which is default Key 9 (v2.1.1k+).

-To start scanning, press a key mapped to the Freq scanner shortcut (default: long press on key 1).
-I use side key 2 short press.
+To start scanning, press a key mapped to the Freq scanner shortcut (default: short press on side key 2).

-When scanning is in progress, use the Freq scanner key to change the scan list, this action will move to the next non-empty scanlist, or switch to scan all mode if all subsequent lists are empty.
+When scanning is in progress, use side key 2 short press to change the scan list.
+This action will move to the next non-empty scanlist, or switch to scan all mode if all subsequent lists are empty.

 To change the direction of current scan, use the up/down keys.